 Oyakodon is such a classic donburi recipe that every Japanese person loves!
 It is said that Oyakodon came around in the Meiji period (1868-1912) or maybe even earlier.
 It is one of the oldest donburi recipes, coming second only to Gyuudon.

-Made with succulent chicken thigh, soft onions, and fluffy steamed egg served over Japanese rice, oyakodon is a comforting dish that you can easily make at home.
+Made with succulent chicken thigh, soft onions, and fluffy steamed egg served over Japanese rice, Oyakodon is a comforting dish that you can easily make at home.
 This a very quick and humble recipe, good for a quick lunch or a hearty dinner!

 2. Gyudon (Japanese Beef Bowl)